“What steps must I take in order to learn how to become a trader?”

 - Breathe!
 These days, we all tend to breathe too shallowly.
 If you are not yet a fan of breathing exercises, then commit to trying them for 21 days.
 It can be as simple as focusing on deep and slow breathing, while you visualise your trading success each day.
 Once started, you will never give up.
 Check out meditation and mindfulness exercises.
 What you do outside the chart to calm your mind can have a big influence on how you read the chart.

 - Grow.
 You need to build a better, more effective brain by committing to continuing education.
 Build the equivalent of muscle memory in your brain.
 You never know when you might need it.

 - Keep learning.
 Keep on learning to trade and you cannot fail; it becomes nearly impossible.
 Plus, learning has numerous side benefits.
 The more you learn, the easier it becomes to make a decision.
 It’s important to keep on growing and remain open to change to become a consistent trader.
 The more effort you put in, the better your chances of succeeding.

 - Understand that you deserve success.
-Many new traders struggle with a psychological barrier in making money for seemingly doing so little.
+Many new traders struggle with a psychological barrier to making money for seemingly doing so little.
 But remember, that you have paid your dues.
-Remember, you have been training all your life, and you have put huge effort into mastering the complexities of trading.
-You can feel good about trading, because you have earned the right to succeed
+Remember, you have been training all your life, and you have put a huge effort into mastering the complexities of trading.
+You can feel good about trading because you have earned the right to succeed